louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 This section details how a Flexicast QUIC source advertises flexicast flows and how receivers join them.

 {{fig-join-flexicast-flow}} illustrates how a Flexicast QUIC source and receiver exchange frames on the unicast path to advertise and join a flexicast flow.
+The handshake uses the transport parameters defined in the previous section.
+This handshake creates a QUIC connection between a source and a receiver.
+The source sends an FC_ANNOUNCE frame over this connection to advertises the flexicast flow, e.g. an IP multicast tree.
+The receiver joins the tree and then sends an FC_STATE(JOIN) frame to the source to indicate that it is attached to the tree.
+The source sends an FC_KEY frame containing the security keys associated to the flexicast flow.
+The receiver returns an FC_STATE(LISTEN) frame to indicate that it receives frames over the flexicast flow.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Source                                        Receiver